 Size does matter when a dogs eats horse poop containing ivermectin, depending on the toxicity level and the size and genetic susceptibility of the dog.

-Follow the story of Rio's quarter crack from the time he is a weanling through appointments at Butler's Farrier School as the quarter crack is stablized, properly shoed, and maintained to keep Rio sound and able to perform his job as a working cow horse.
+Follow the story of Rio's quarter crack from the time he is a weanling through appointments at Butler's Farrier School as the quarter crack is stabilized, fitted with proper shoes,allowing Rio to perform his job as a working cow horse.

-It is much easier to be prepared and not need a first aid kit, than to hit the trail and not be prepared for those emergencies that will happen..
+It is much easier to be prepared and not need a first aid kit, than to hit the trail and then, find that you are not prepared for those emergencies that will happen.

-14 items that belong in your equine first aid kit to help you take care of typical horse wounds, abrasions and laceration.
+Keep these 14 items that belong in your equine first aid kit readily available to help take care of typical horse wounds, abrasions and laceration.

 Some horses fear trailers.
 Read the do's and don'ts of trailering and how practice in trailering your horse pays off in an emergency.